sudheermuthyala/terraform-/06-terraform-state/91-terraform-state-rm/README.md

 - **output:**
           Removed aws_instance.MY_ec2_VM
           Successfully removed 1 resource instance(s).
-- **NOTE:**  this will remove the resource from terraform state,form now terraform is not
+- **NOTE:**  this will remove the resource from terraform state,form now terraform is not responsible for